rennerom/GitTemplates/README.md

 Contact: rennerom@gmail

 # TODO
+- [ ] Add a Write-Readme function
+- [ ] Add a Write-License function
 - [ ] Verify other OS compatibility
 - [ ] Error handling for `-v` flag on non windows machines